“Art is the only way to run away without leaving home.” – Twyla Tharp

 - Mixing contemporary patterns with organic, flowing shapes

-- Embracing confident imperfection rather than chasing precision
+- Embracing confident imperfection instead of chasing precision

 My Abstract Line Art Print – Wave of Thoughts No. 3 is a good example of all three.
-The flowing, wave-like lines in that piece came from a place of relaxed, unhurried mark-making — the kind of drawing that only happens when you stop trying to force something and just let the pen move.
-The layered rhythms and shifting densities of line give it an almost meditative quality, like thoughts washing over each other in no particular order.
+The flowing, wave-like lines in that piece came from a place of relaxed, unhurried mark-making — the kind of drawing that only happens when you stop trying to force something and just let the pen move on its own.
+The layered rhythms and shifting densities give it an almost meditative quality, like thoughts washing over each other with no particular order.

 Boredom Into Beauty

 Draw random things during dead time.
-The ideas worth keeping almost always emerge from wandering attention rather than deliberate planning.
-Truly, the coolest work happens when you’re not trying too hard — when you’re just filling space and following your instincts.
+The ideas worth keeping almost always rise out of wandering attention rather than careful planning.
+The coolest work tends to happen when you’re not trying too hard — when you’re simply filling space and following your instincts wherever they lead.

-I’ve seen firsthand how abstract line art transforms empty moments into something genuinely productive.
-Keeping portable supplies close means boredom never really wins, and every idle moment becomes a quiet creative opportunity waiting to be taken.
+I’ve seen firsthand how abstract line art transforms empty moments into something productive.
+Keeping portable supplies close by means boredom never really wins, and every idle stretch becomes a quiet creative opportunity waiting to be taken.

 Transforming Idle Time

-Some of my coolest pieces started during the most boring situations imaginable.
-But those constraints — limited time, limited tools, no particular goal — actually forced a kind of innovation I couldn’t have planned for.
-Limitation really does breed creativity, and I believe that more the longer I make art.
+Some of my favorite pieces started in the most boring situations imaginable.
+Those constraints — limited time, limited tools, no goal in mind — actually pushed me toward a kind of invention I never could have planned.
+Limitation breeds creativity, and I believe that more deeply the longer I make art.

 Ink drawings born from bored moments carry an authenticity that’s hard to manufacture.
-They capture unfiltered creative impulses in a way that more labored, self-conscious work sometimes misses.
+They capture inspiring things to draw in a way that more labored, self-conscious work sometimes loses.
 There’s a looseness and an honesty to them.
-Cool comes from not caring too much about the outcome — from trusting the process and letting the work be what it wants to be.
+That cool feeling comes from not caring too much about the outcome — from trusting the process and letting the work become whatever it wants to be.